 Now, we use animation to tell stories that would take up too much space as text content and to make websites more interesting for the user.
 Even animated menus make a website more interesting; small details that add up to big results.

-2016 has seen web designers become much bolder in the colours they choose to use.
+2016 has seen web designers become much bolder in the colours and the colour relationships they choose to use.
 Low contrast colours were the preference a few years ago as they are much easier for the user to adapt their eyes to but these days are long gone.

 With such vibrant images available on high definition televisions, the human eye adapts to higher contrast much more easily.
 Basically, we have become more used to bright colours and they can now be used for a multitude of purposes.